Tubeless Conversion Index Page

 Summary after 4000 miles in Morocco

 For what they are TKCs are great road tyres, you forget they’re knobbly and on the dirt they manage fine, even at the road pressures I used.
 I’d use them again except that I don’t like to use the same stuff twice; it’s good for the book.
-I also forgot I was running on experimental tubeless and should have been monitoring the pressures more frequently.
-Winding around off piste on the way down to Erg Chebbi I did think, heck these shallow-knobbed, road-psi tyres are gripping unusually well in the sands!
+I also forgot I was running on experimental tubeless and should have been monitoring the pressures more frequently (this was before TPMS).
+Winding around off-piste on the way down to Erg Chebbi I did think, heck these shallow-knobbed, road-psi tyres are gripping unusually well in the sands!
 Turns out the back was down a bit but the front was way down – 10 psi.
 Amazingly I didn’t notice on the road.

-On pumping up (the striped-out £9 compressor pictured right worked fine) I also noticed a tell-tale spurt on the front tyre where the Slime fluid had leaked out the sides (left) as presumably I hit washed-out creek edges on the Col Belkassim track the day before.
-The rim wasn’t damaged so this suggested that even on moderate impacts (or possibly too low tyre pressures) the lack of the ‘safety lip’ (see graphic top of the page) was allowing the tyre to collapse into the well or somehow lose its grip on the rim and so lose pressure; handily this was exposed by the Slime stains.
+On pumping up (the stripped-out £9 compressor pictured right worked fine) I also noticed a tell-tale spurt on the front tyre where the Slime fluid had leaked out the sides (left) as presumably, I hit washed-out creek edges on the Col Belkassim track the day before.
+The rim wasn’t damaged so this suggested that even on moderate impacts (or possibly too-low tyre pressures) the lack of the ‘safety lip’ (see graphic top of the page) was allowing the tyre to collapse into the well or somehow lose its grip on the rim and so lose pressure; handily this was exposed by the Slime stains.

 Whatever the cause, it was time to scoot over a couple of hundred miles to Bikershome in Ouarzazate, put the tyre on the operating table and then probably slot in a tube.
-Unfortunately my urge to tick off a few tracks on the way over went too far and I found myself up the gnarly Tizi n Ouli Ousir) with numerous problems including a flat front.
-I’d just ridden over some barely rideable rocks following a day of rocky tracks, and in all the excitement hadn’t kept up with the front tyre’s slow leakage.
-I imagine the under-inflated tyre transferred the sharp shocks to the rim while banging over the rocks; it in turn got dinged enough to lose pressure.
+Unfortunately, my urge to tick off a few tracks on the way went too far and I found myself up the gnarly Tizi n Ouli Ousir) with numerous problems including a flat front.
+I’d just ridden over some barely rideable rocks following a day of rocky tracks, and in all the excitement hadn’t kept up with the front tyre’s slow leakage (TPMS would have solved this).
+I imagine the under-inflated tyre transferred the sharp shocks to the rim while banging over the rocks; it, in turn, got dinged enough to lose pressure.
 Luckily there was one bar on the mobile if I stood on the right spot and Peter from Bikershome came to the rescue that night.

 Would the Tubliss liner mentioned above have faired better?
-One imagines yes, and that along with keeping tabs on tyre pressures, my 5200 sealing was possibly not good enough.
-A Tubliss liner was the next thing I tried in 2012, or I should try Cyb’s more precise sealant method.
+One imagines yes, and that along with keeping tabs on tyre pressures (TPMS!!), my 5200 sealing was possibly not good enough.
+A Tubliss liner was the next thing I tried in 2012, then for the last time in 2019.

 The back tyre held up fine, kept its pressure following early loses, and has 5mm left after 4200 miles (left) so it looks like it would have lasted up to 6000 miles.
 Not bad for a TKC.
 The front had plenty of tread left.